Research degrees—PhD and Master of Laws

 Prospective students

-For those seeking to pursue higher degrees by research, a PhD or Master of Laws (which can be completed either by course work or by thesis, or by a combination of a dissertation and course work), could be for you.
+For those seeking to pursue higher degrees by research, a PhD or Master of Laws could be for you.

-For prospective candidates seeking admission at the Victoria University of Wellington, two factors may be especially influential:
+For prospective candidates seeking admission to Victoria University of Wellington, two factors may be especially influential:

-- the areas of expertise of the University’s full-time law faculty, and
+• the areas of expertise of the University’s full-time law academic staff

 Research quality

-As New Zealand’s top ranked university for research quality Victoria University of Wellington has a great reputation for academic excellence—excellence that is underpinned by the quality of our learning environment and innovative teaching.
+As New Zealand’s top-ranked university for research quality, Victoria University of Wellington has a great reputation for academic excellence.
+This is underpinned by the quality of our learning environment and our innovative teaching.

 The excellence of the University’s legal academics was confirmed in a report released by the Tertiary Education Commission, which ranked the University number one in New Zealand for research quality.
-The report shows the University has the highest-rated Law faculty for research in the country and establishes its research pre-eminence in New Zealand.
+The report shows the University has the highest-rated law faculty for research in the country, establishing its research pre-eminence in New Zealand.

 New Zealand’s leading legal minds

-The Victoria University of Wellington Law School is home to a diverse and expert group of distinguished Faculty.
-Their work is published in the top international and domestic law reviews and they are deeply involved in law reform initiatives and collaborate internationally in key research consortia.
+Our Faculty of Law is home to a diverse and expert group of distinguished academic staff.
+Their work is published in the top international and domestic law reviews.
+They are deeply involved in law reform initiatives, and they collaborate internationally in key research consortia.

-Our conferences and lectures are attended by judges, politicians, practitioners and New Zealand and international academics.
-It is a rich brew of talent and experience that offers a priceless experience—to interact, debate and interact and exchange ideas with the very best the legal community has to offer.
+Our conferences and lectures are attended by judges, politicians, practitioners, and academics from New Zealand and overseas.
+It is a rich brew of talent and experience that offers a priceless experience—to interact, debate, and exchange ideas with the very best the legal community has to offer.

 The New Zealand legal environment

-The small size of New Zealand economy presents unique challenges and opportunities, and the location of the country foregrounds the importance of international trade and international commerce.
+The small size of New Zealand's economy presents unique challenges and opportunities.
+And the country's location foregrounds the importance of international trade and commerce.

 Leading research

-Victoria University of Wellington’s law faculty combine scholarly activities with the practice of law—as legal advisors, counsel and arbitrators.
+The Faculty of Law's academic staff combine scholarly activities with the practice of law—as legal advisors, counsel, and arbitrators.
 Read recent profiles, highlighting the range of legal research projects of the University’s law faculty.

 Legal community and events

-The Victoria University of Wellington Faculty of Law is also committed to outreach to the local legal community, and hosts a wide array of seminars, conferences and colloquia—creating an intense and vibrant intellectual life for our faculty and students.
+The Faculty of Law is also committed to outreach to the local legal community.
+We host a wide array of seminars, conferences, and colloquia, creating an intense and vibrant intellectual life for our academics and students.

 Expert librarians

-Research students are supported by an excellent law library that is part of the wider Victoria University of Wellington library system.
-Our expert subject librarians work closely with our research students to develop research strategies and with instruction on legal research methodology.
+Research students are supported by an excellent Law Library that is part of the wider Victoria University of Wellington library system.
+Our expert subject librarians work closely with our research students to develop research strategies and provide instruction on legal research methodology.

 Faculty journals

-The Faculty’s own research publication, the Victoria University of Wellington Law Review, offers an opportunity for postgraduate students to have their work published, while the New Zealand Journal of Public and International Law offers world-class writing on those key areas of speciality.
+The Faculty’s own research publication, the Victoria University of Wellington Law Review, offers an opportunity for postgraduate students to have their work published.
+Meanwhile, the New Zealand Journal of Public and International Law offers world-class writing on those key areas of speciality.

 Research projects and profiles

-Find out more about the research projects and award winning scholarships that our faculty staff and students have been working on.
+Find out more about the research projects and award-winning scholarships that our staff and students have been working on.
 View our current postgraduate student profiles.

 Human Ethics guidelines

-If your research involves human subjects or human tissue or affects people’s privacy, rights and freedoms, it is subject to Human Ethics Committee Guidelines.
+If your research involves human subjects or human tissue, or if it affects people’s privacy, rights, and freedoms, it is subject to Human Ethics Committee Guidelines.